-In reach 4, where annual downstream trapping has occurred over a longer time period (1997present), smolt yields since 2004 (omitting 2009 and 2012) have been substantially lower than the previous period but, including these omissions, trends are ambiguous (Figure 6.3).
-While there is no obvious differences in coho productivity between Treatments 1 and 2 thus far, late summer snorkeling surveys suggest that densities of coho fry in reaches 2 and 3 were severalfold higher during 2006-2013 compared to density estimates obtained during an electrofishing survey in 1997 (Riley et al. 1997; see Section 4.3.2) prior the implementation of Treatment 1 when dam releases were considerably lower (see Section 1).
+In reach 4, where annual downstream trapping has occurred over a longer time period (1997-present), smolt yields generally decreased 1997-2007 and then switched to a trend of increasing abundance (2008-present, Figure 6.3).
+While there is no obvious differences in Coho productivity between Treatments 1 and 2 thus far, late summer snorkeling surveys suggest that densities of Coho fry in reaches 2 and 3 were several-fold higher during 2006-2014 compared to density estimates obtained during an electrofishing survey in 1997 (Riley et al. 1997; see Section 4.3.2) prior the implementation of Treatment 1 when dam releases were considerably lower (see Section 1).

-The constructed off-channel habitats included in the study, which represent about 10% of available habitat in the Coquitlam River study area, supported from 33% to 77% of the overwintering coho smolt population during 2000-2013.
-The mean density of coho smolts in the mainstem portion of the study area ranged from 1.9 to 9.2 smolts/100m, which was several times lower than that in the off-channel sites (19.9 to 44.9 smolts/100m).
-While constructed off-channel habitat may represent relatively productive coho habitat in the Coquitlam River, smolt densities in Coquitlam River off-channel sites were below average densities reported for constructed side-channels and ponds in other Pacific Northwest streams (67 and 69 smolts/100m, respectively; Koning and Keeley 1997).
+The constructed off-channel habitats included in the study3, which represent about 10% of available habitat in the Coquitlam River study area, supported from 33% to 77% of the overwintering Coho smolt population during 2000-2014.
+The mean density of Coho smolts in the mainstem portion of the study area ranged from 1.9 to 9.2 smolts/100m2, which was several times lower than that in the off-channel sites (19.9 to 44.9 smolts/100m2).
+While constructed off-channel habitat may represent relatively productive Coho habitat in the Coquitlam River, smolt densities in Coquitlam River off-channel sites were below average densities reported for constructed side-channels and ponds in other Pacific Northwest streams (67 and 69 smolts/100m2, respectively; Koning and Keeley 1997).